igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

          |0|1|S|Q|R|K|P|P|
          +-+-+-+-+-+-+-+-+
 ~~~~
-{: Figure 15 title="Figure 15: scheme 2"}
+{: title="Scheme 2B"}

 ## TCP

-The signals can be added to TCP by defining bit 4 of bytes 13-14 of
+The signals can be added to TCP by defining bit 4 of byte 13 of the
-the TCP header to carry the spin bit, and eventually bits 5 and 6 to
+TCP header to carry the spin bit, and eventually bits 5 and 6 to carry
-carry additional information, like the delay bit and the 1 bit loss
+additional information, like the delay bit and the round-trip loss
-signal (or the two bits loss signal).
+bit, or a two bits loss signal (QL or QR).

 # Security Considerations